 Silence Your Teacher

 Do your students ever wish that their teacher would quit talking?
 Their wish could be granted.
-For every $2 raised a class would stop their teacher from talking for one minute.
+For every $2 they raise a class would stop their teacher from talking for one minute.
 In addition, other incentives could be offered.
 For example, for $120 raised, they would be awarded one free class period.
 For $600 raised, the class would get a whole day free.

 Children's Art Exhibition